LucasH1225/LucasH1225.github.io/_posts/2025-12-22-hedonism copy.md

 ---
 layout: post
-title: 哲学文章
+title: Self-discipline and pleasure -- From Hedonism
 data: 2025-12-22 15:11:00
-description: Self-discipline and pleasure -- From Hedonism
+description: start from the concept of hedonism to discuss what are we actually pursuing，and how this can be connected to the actual aim from self-discipline
 tags: articles
 categories: sample-posts